 Rather than having an exhausting array of apps – one for your accounts, one for budgeting, one for day-to-day services – the onus is on banks to help customers.
 To do this, banks must provide all of these services themselves.
 They should be readily available in an effective and streamlined manner so customers don’t look elsewhere.
 After all, somebody with a long-term relationship with a conventional bank would rather stick with them.

 Old banks with a fresh, new app

-Banks must combine cutting-edge technology with the data they already hold to provide customers with a full view of their financial lives.
+Banks must combine cutting-edge technology with their own data to give customers a full view of their financial lives.
 This can range from automated notifications and budgeting tips to multi-currency account management and partnering with merchants.
 If you can transfer money on your bank’s app, you should be able to get a mortgage on one too.